 The TMDL assessment process described in Chapter 7 provides an approach to controlling the point and nonpoint source pollution entering Florida’s lakes and restoring lake water quality.
-In particular, the BMAPs developed for impaired waterbodies describe specific management activities and Best Management Practices (BMPs) for reducing pollution.
-Each BMAP also provides interim and final targets for evaluating water quality improvements, a mechanism for tracking the implementation of management actions, procedures for monitoring and reporting on progress, data management and QA/QC procedures, a description of methods used to evaluate progress towards goals, a strategy and schedule for periodically reporting results to the public, and procedures to determine whether additional corrective actions are needed and whether plan components need to be revised.
+In particular, BMAPs developed for impaired waterbodies describe specific management activities and Best Management Practices (BMPs) for reducing pollution.
+Each BMAP also provides interim and final targets for evaluating water quality improvements, a mechanism for tracking the implementation of management actions, procedures for monitoring and reporting on progress, data management and QA/QC procedures, a description of methods used to evaluate progress towards goals, ea strategy and schedule for periodically reporting results to the public, and procedures to determine whether additional corrective actions are needed and whether plan components need to be revised.

 Publicly Owned Lakes with Impaired Uses

-Appendix D lists alphabetically the impaired lakes in the state, the parameter causing impairment, the basin group, and the river basin within which each lake is located.
+Appendix D provides an alphabetical list of the impaired lakes in the state, the parameter causing impairment, the basin group, and the river basin within which each lake is located.

 Drinking Water Use Support

+Although earlier sections of this chapter discussed impaired waters by waterbody type, this section provides assessment results for waterbodies designated as Class I (potable water supply).
+Table 8.5 lists the total miles of rivers/streams and acres of lakes/reservoirs designated for drinking water use.

+Table 8.5.
+Total Miles of Rivers/Streams and Acres of Lakes/Reservoirs Designated for Drinking Water Use

+This is a three-column table.
+Column 1 lists the waterbody type, Column 2 lists the number of waterbodies in the state designated for drinking water use, and Column 3 lists the stream miles and lake acres with that designation.